jcausey-astate/quarto-exam-typst/README.md

 - `exam-noname` - Hide the name field (default: false)
 - `exam-noinstructions` - Hide the instructions (default: false)
 - `instructions` - Custom exam instructions (string).
 If not specified, default instructions are used.
-- `exam-question-display` - Default question display style: "wide" or "narrow" (default: "wide")
+- `exam-question-layout` - Default question layout style: "wide" or "narrow" (default: "wide")
 - `exam-question-width` - Specific width of question column when in "narrow" question style.
-(No effect when in "wide" display style.)
+(No effect when in "wide" layout style.)

 ### Custom Instructions